justinsgithub/static/docs.justintylers.com/docs/docs/programming-languages/typescript/index.md

 - TS is a tool that runs before JS code runs ( static ) and ensures that the types in the program are correct ( typechecked )
 - when JS code is ran, the runtime knows what to do by figuring out the types of the values in the code
 - the type of a value tells our code what behaviors and capabilities a binding has
+- TS will also add massive editor support for auto completion and code hints

 ## benefits

 > reduce mental overhead and mistakes

-- we have to remember alot of mental notes for the below simple code
-- is message callable?
-- does it have property lowercase on it?
-- is toLowerCase callable?
-- what does lowerCase return?
-- the above questions might be super simple block but what about with hundreds of lines of code and multiple files of it?
-- TS will also add massive editor support for auto completion and code hints

 ```javascript
 // Accessing the property 'toLowerCase'